-I first noticed these cylindrical handwoven bags in Medellín, Colombia, when I saw them worn by a couple of delegates at the UN World Urban Forum.
-I noticed them because they looked unusually sturdy, were very finely handwoven in wool, and all had unique and beautiful geometric patterns.
-After I arrived in Bogotá I realized they are actually common.
-The bag is called an arhuaca mochila and is a traditional …read more
+I first noticed these cylindrical handwoven bags on a couple of delegates at the UN World Urban Forum in Medellín, Colombia.
+They looked unusually sturdy, very finely handwoven in wool, and all had unique and beautiful geometric patterns.
+A week later in Bogotá I realized they are actually quite common.
+The bag is called an arhuaca mochila and is a traditional artisanal bag made by the Arhuaco people in Colombia’s …read more

 Archive for the ‘green’ Category

 Great video shot on Hallowe’en, October 31, 2013.
 Over 1000 dolphins swim alongside a BC Ferries vessel on its way to Vancouver through Georgia Strait.
 CBC report confirms they’re Pacific white-sided dolphins which usually congregate farther out to sea.
 Some have suggested that dwindling food supplies have driven them nearer to shore.
 I saw a pod of about 200 from a ferry in 2011.
 Ferry captain is a joker.
 “Ladies …read more

 Why aren’t we using building materials like Aerblock instead of wood?
 Habitat Forum 1976 alumni Michael Baron is involved in manufacturing this safe, lightweight, storm-proof, insulating, healthy-air concrete material that mimics ancient pumice building blocks.
 Aerblocks are so light they float, and yet they withstand major natural disasters.
 Their application is almost universal—from disaster reconstruction in Haiti and Jamaica to full-scale luxury housing and large building projects.
 Construction lobbies have helped thwart …read more